Richard and Jane Manoogian Mackinac Art Museum

 The Richard and Jane Manoogian Mackinac Art Museum is an art museum located in the historic Indian Dormitory building on Mackinac Island, Michigan.
 The museum's exhibits feature art inspired by Mackinac Island, including historic painting and maps, photographs from the mid-19th to the mid-20th century, Native American art and beaded garments, and contemporary art and photography from area artists.

 The museum is one of many attractions in Mackinac Island State Park.

 History

 The Indian Dormitory is a Federal-style structure built at U.S. government expense on Mackinac Island, Michigan, in 1838.
 It was a pioneering idea in building housing for Native Americans visiting the Indian agency on the island.
+The local Sons of Temperance chapter, Mackinac Division No. 23 (1847-1851), held weekly meetings there in a rented room in the Indian Dormitory between 1847 and 1848, before moving their meetings to the local Court House.
 From 1867 until 1960, it was used as a public school, and from 1966 until 2003 as a museum of Native American culture.
-On July 2nd, 2010, it opened as the Richard and Jane Manoogian Mackinac Art Museum, operated by Mackinac State Historic Parks.
+On July 2, 2010, it opened as the Richard and Jane Manoogian Mackinac Art Museum, operated by Mackinac State Historic Parks.
 The building is listed on the National Register of Historic Places.